 Keeping pets indoors is also important during summer, when wildlife is more likely to visit your garden for some shade or a drink.
 Your pets will appreciate being out of the heat and your native visitors can be left in peace.

 Each region will have different challenges in the hotter months, and it’s a great idea to contact your local wildlife rescuers and carers to find out how you can best help out.
-You might be able to make fruit kebabs for food-deprived flying-foxes or craft pouches for orphaned joeys, and for a more hands-on approach you could also volunteer at your local wildlife shelter or rural fire service.
+You might be able to make fruit kebabs for food-deprived flying-foxes or craft pouches for orphaned joeys, and for an even more hands-on approach you could also volunteer at your local wildlife shelter or rural fire service.

 During the holiday season there’s often an influx of roadstrikes, so keep an eye out for any injured animals or pouch young on the roads.
 You may also see animals suffering from heat stress, characterised by loss of balance, unusual behaviour, confusion or panting.
-Prepare an emergency kit for rescues – a cardboard box, blanket and some water is all you need, and a list of contacts for wildlife rescue groups will come in handy too.
+Prepare an emergency kit for rescues – a cardboard box, blanket and some water is all you need, and a list of contacts for local wildlife rescue groups will come in handy too.

 If you find a flying-fox in need of help, do not touch it and instead call a local rescue group – this will help protect the animal and yourself.